smimram/GETCO2022/index.md

 ### Geometric aspects of logics, higher categories and rewriting

+Eric Finster: _Introduction to Homotopy Type Theory_

+In this talk, I will summarize some of the main intuitions of the homotopical interpretation of dependent type theory, introduced by Awodey and Warren and independently by Voevodsky around 15 years ago.
+Roughly speaking, this perspective reinterprets type theory not as a theory of constructive sets, but rather as a theory of constructive spaces up to homotopy equivalence.
+In doing so, it explains many of the counterintuitive aspects of the behavior of equality in type theory and has led to the introduction of many new ideas, both meta-theoretical, for example in the form of previously unknown models, as well as practical in the form of new computational principles which have since then been incorporated into modern proof assistants.

 Amar Hadzihasanovic: _Diagrammatic sets and homotopically sound rewriting_

 In the polygraph approach to rewriting, the fundamental structures of rewriting